Spatial Controls of Lower Tropospheric Stability: Sensitivity of EIS to near-surface temperature

 \subsection{EIS in regions of climatological marine low clouds}

-Near-global EIS is dominated by regions where EIS is high (SI~Fig.~\ref{SIfig1}), coinciding with regions of extensive low cloud decks, mainly in the Southeast Pacific (SEP), Northeast Pacific (NEP), and Southeast Atlantic (SEA).
+The Southeast Pacific (SEP), Northeast Pacific (NEP), and Southeast Atlantic (SEA) dominate $\langle{\rm EIS}\rangle_{\rm NG}$ because they have high climatological EIS (SI~Fig.~S2 shows EIS climatology in 1991-2014 in models and reanalyses).
 Locally, EIS is set by surface and free tropospheric temperature.
-The latter is thought to be influenced by regions of deep convection in the tropics, and mediated by the weak temperature gradient approximation (WTGA).
+The latter is thought to be influenced by regions of deep convection in the tropics, and mediated by the dynamics of the weak temperature gradient approximation \citep[WTGA,][]{Charney63,Sobel01}.

-The WTGA was developed by \cite{Sobel01} and is used as an assumption or implicit boundary condition in many radiative-convective equilibrium models and models of limited domains.
-It states that temperature gradients in the tropical free troposphere are flattened quickly by gravity waves, because the Coriolis force is small.
-Horizontal gradients of temperature are thus difficult to maintain and substantially smaller than at the surface.
-Surface temperature anomalies are efficiently transported vertically through updrafts in deep convective clouds and then distributed throughout the free troposphere across the tropics (Fig.~\ref{1}C).
-However, the WTGA should be used with care \citep[e.g.,][]{Keil23}.
-In global storm resolving models, the horizontal temperature gradient in the free troposphere is modulated by water vapor \citep{Bao21}. \cite{Bao22} showed that there are large seasonal variations in the validity of the WTGA in reanalysis data, and that nonlinear momentum advection plays an important role in setting the free tropospheric temperature in the tropics.
+The WTGA states that temperature gradients in the tropical free troposphere are flattened quickly by gravity waves, because the Coriolis force is small near the equator.
+Horizontal gradients of temperature aloft are thus difficult to maintain and substantially smaller than at the surface.
+Surface temperature anomalies are efficiently transported vertically through updrafts in deep convective clouds (Fig.~\ref{1}C).

 The WTGA is a central explanation in the debate around the pattern effect, explaining nonlocal radiative feedbacks \citep[e.g.,][]{Mauritsen16, Zhou17, Dong19, ipccAR6chap7, Andrews22}.
 It is qualitatively evoked to explain how warming in the West Pacific Warm Pool influences remote regions, especially the subtropical eastern Pacific (Fig.~\ref{1}C).
-However, the WTGA might not be sufficient to study the pattern effect.
+However, the WTGA might not be sufficient to explain the pattern effect.
 Patch simulations in an atmosphere-only model, where the surface temperature is locally increased in the equatorial Pacific, indicate that moist static energy does not spread uniformly through the tropical free troposphere \citep{Williams23}.
-The same simulations show that free tropospheric stability can decrease in some tropical subsidence regions with surface warming, counter to the WTGA \citep{Mackie25}.
+The same simulations show that free tropospheric stability can decrease in some tropical subsidence regions with surface warming in convective regions, counter to the WTGA \citep{Mackie25}.